tailhook/injections/README.rst

             self.child = injections.propagate(self, Child())

-.. note:: In the last two examples where name is omitted, it's got from the name of the attribute to assign to.
+Note: In the last two examples where name is omitted, it's got from the name of the attribute to assign to.
 It's used to avoid repetitive typing, but may be error prone.

 Cyclic Dependencies